 Instead of trashing a used bike, why not give it a Second Chance?
 We collect, repair, and distribute used bikes to people who need affordable transportation the most.
 We currently are accepting bikes in good condition (please see details below) , and accessories and parts that are clean and in working order.
 If a bike is not repairable, we may still be able to use it by salvaging parts to use these to fix other bikes.
 We also work with local metal recyclers to make sure as little as possible makes it to the landfill.

-To donate a bike, parts, or accessories, simply bring your donation to our warehouse (see map at right) in Park Circle during any of our regularly scheduled volunteer sessions.
+To donate a bike, parts, or accessories, simply bring your donation to our warehouse (see map at right) in Park Circle when we are open or during our regularly scheduled volunteer sessions.
 If you cannot bring your donation bike during these timeframes, please send us an email.

 PLEASE READ BEFORE DONATING: